-Plants-of-the-Bible Tour at 1:30 pm
+Plants of the Bible Land Walking Tour at 1:30 pm

 Plants of the Bible Land tours are included with the price of daily admission and are separate from official Arboretum tours.
 Groups and clubs of 20 or more may also schedule their own Plants of the Bible Land guided tour by special arrangement.
 To arrange a group tour, please contact Instructional Specialist Lacey Pacheco at 520.689.2723, or firstname.lastname@example.org.
 Visitors on a group tour must still pay for daily admission, but there is no added charge for the Plants of the Bible Land tour.
 The Boyce Thompson Arboretum is located about 45 minutes east of Mesa - right near highway 60 milepost #223.
 From Tucson, the Arboretum is about a two hour drive via highways 79 and 60.
-For other information or directions please call the recorded message line at 520-689-2811
+For other information or directions please call the recorded message line at 520-689-2811.